Speeding and Accidents

 - Every minute that a driver gains speeding ends up costing the S. over $76,000

-According to the NHTSA, 39 percent of males aged 15 to 20 were speeding when a fatal car accident occurred.
+A: According to the NHTSA, 39 percent of males aged 15 to 20 was speeding when a fatal car accident occurred.

-The key word in the question above is seriously.
+A: The keyword in the question above is serious.
 If you only suffer minor injuries in a car accident that was caused by a reckless driver, there is only minor compensation you can recover.
 However, if your injuries are serious, you will have to endure ongoing medical treatment in order to recover and you will most likely miss a substantial amount of time at work.
 This means that you will also need to recover more compensation.
-And knowing that insurance companies will pay out the lowest amount they can on every claim, one of the most important things you can do is secure legal representation.
-With an experienced attorney on your side fighting for you and your rights, you will be able to focus on physically, emotionally, and financially recovering from the accident.Sacramento Personal Injury Lawyers
+And knowing that insurance companies will pay out the lowest amount they can on every claim, one of the most important things you can do is a secure legal representation.
+With an experienced attorney on your side fighting for you and your rights, you will be able to focus on physically, emotionally, and financially recovering from the accident.Sacramento Personal Injury Lawyer